ErnAbr/javascript-projects/README.md

 Traffic Light Analyzer -> exercise where data from traffic light is analyzed

 Basic Chat App -> a chat app made with Node.JS and Socket.IO

+Hangman Game -> simple game where you need to guess a random word